DomDomHaas/ColorPalette/README.md

-**KNOW ISSUSE**
+**KNOW ISSUES**
 ---
-- Plaette scripts on multiple GameObjects with the same name will cause errors when trying to save the file or will overwrite it.
-- So far I haven't had the chance to test it on mobile devices (andoird / iOS builds) and I'm pretty sure it won't work on the webplayer since where would the file be stored!
+- So far I haven't had the chance to test it on mobile devices (andoird / iOS builds) and I'm pretty sure it won't work on the webplayer since the file can't be stored!
 - I couldn't make a drag'n'drop from the colors to other objects in the scene.